-- 3.8 All major new-build residential development (10 dwellings or more) should be designed to achieve zero carbon homes.
-All other new building housing will achieve at a minimum a 19% improvement in the dwelling emission rate over the target emission rate, as defined in the 2013 Building Regulations.
-Zero carbon homes is an achievable standard that, until recently, was intended to be a national requirement in the Building Regulations.
-It is RBC's policy to continue applying these requirements through planning policy until such time as the Government updates the Building Regulations to require equivalent sustainability standards. - 3.9 Where possible, new build residential of ten or more dwellings will achieve true carbon neutral development on-site.
-If this is not possible, it must achieve a minimum of 35% improvement over the Target Emissions Rate over the 2013 Building Regulations, plus a Section 106 contribution of £1,800 per remaining tonne towards carbon offsetting within the Borough (calculated as £60/tonne over a 30 year period). £60 per tonne of carbon is a nationally-recognised price of carbon and reflects the amount established by the Zero Carbon Hub14.
-Based on a review of other Local Planning Authorities (LPA) carbon pricing15, £60 is the amount used by a majority of LPAs and is lower than the £95/tonne proposed in the new draft London Plan16.
+- 3.10 New build housing on sites less than 10 dwellings will achieve at a minimum a 19% improvement in regulated emissions over the target emission rate, as defined in the 2013 Building Regulations unless it can be clearly demonstrated that this would render a development unviable. - 3.11 In achieving Zero Carbon Homes for major residential developments, the preference is that new build residential of ten or more dwellings will achieve true carbon neutral development on-site.
+If this is not achievable, it must achieve a minimum of 35% improvement in regulated emissions over the Target Emissions Rate in the 2013 Building Regulations, plus a Section 106 contribution of £1,800 per remaining tonne towards carbon offsetting within the Borough (calculated as £60/tonne over a 30 year period). £60 per tonne of carbon is a nationally-recognised price of carbon and reflects the amount established by the Zero Carbon Hub15.
+Based on a review of other Local Planning Authorities (LPA) carbon pricing16, £60 is the amount used by a majority of LPAs and is lower than the £95/tonne proposed in the new draft London Plan17.
 The following calculation should be used to determine contribution: